ansys/pymeilisearch/doc/source/getting-started/installing-pymeilisearch.rst

 ########################

 Installing ``pymeilisearch`` is as simple as installing a Python library.
-However, users and developers need to host a `Meilisearch`_ service to upload the desired documentation indices.
+However, users, and developers need to host a `Meilisearch`_ service to upload the desired documentation indices.

 .. _meilisearch: https://www.meilisearch.com/